EGrechishnikov/Chat/README.md

 The chat based on WebSocket and Java.
 It's very simple and very small app.
 It hasn't a big framework like Spring or Hibernate.
 Even Servlet.
 Only WebSocket and JDBC.
 But it's possible to expand in the future.
 Maybe  create more beans, add Hibernate and connection pool.
-Also create chat per 2 persons (private).
+Also create chat per 2 persons (private)...